derhuerst/svg-radar-chart/readme.md

 ### Smoothing

-You can pass the [cardinal-closed smoothing function](https://github.com/d3/d3-shape/blob/master/README.md#curveCardinalClosed) as follows, but it will add another `14k` to your bundle.
+You can pass the [cardinal-closed smoothing function](https://github.com/d3/d3-shape/blob/master/README.md#curveCardinalClosed) as follows, but it will add another `18k` to your bundle, if you use [`common-shakeify`](https://www.npmjs.com/package/common-shakeify), otherwise a bit more.

 ```js
 const smoothing = require('svg-radar-chart/smoothing')